Antler: Etymology

 Antler comes from the Old French antoillier (see present French : "Andouiller", from ant-, meaning before, oeil, meaning eye and -ier, a suffix indicating an action or state of being) possibly from some form of an unattested Latin word *anteocularis, "before the eye" (and applied to the word for "branch" or "horn").

 Structure and development

 Antlers are unique to cervids.
 The ancestors of deer had tusks (long upper canine teeth).
 In most species, antlers appear to replace tusks.
-However, one modern species (the water deer) has tusks and no antlers and the muntjac has small antlers and tusks.
+However, one modern species (the water deer) has tusks and no antlers and the muntjacs have small antlers and tusks.
 The musk deer, which are not true cervids, also bear tusks in place of antlers.